 I led an extended team of fifteen engineers across various software projects and internal tools that ran forbes.com.
 I collaborated and compromised with stakeholders to deliver features and meet deadlines.

 My day-job shifted from writing code and managing engineers to exclusively management.
 I helped the growth and advancement of four fantastic direct reports through the development of our custom content management system.

-I lead a remote Forbes dev team consisting of full-time and student intern developers.
-We work out of the MAGIC Lab on the Rochester Institute of Technology campus.
-The current project uses Angular, I also have experience with React, AngularJS, and vanilla JS.
+I led a remote Forbes dev team consisting of full-time and student intern developers.
+We worked out of the MAGIC Lab on the Rochester Institute of Technology campus.
+We've used Angular, React, AngularJS, and vanilla JS.

 I have enjoyed almost four years as a college professor.
 I have taught many sections of twelve different courses, not counting independent studies and seminars, while maintaining outstanding evaluations (just ask ratemyprofessor.com!).
 I was also recently recognized among the top 10% best-reviewed professors in the Golisano College of Computing and Information Sciences.

 Kids on Campus exposes local 5th through 12th grade students to computing.
 I have directed all Kids on Campus operations for the past three summers, after working as an instructor in the program for five summers.

 Chain Gang Chase is a game project currently under development for the OUYA platform.
 I accomplished the front-end web, back-end web, and Java game development during a 20-day solo sprint in June 2013, have since run a successful Kickstarter campaign, and am working towards launch in May 2014.